 In our experience, a combination of home driving and driving with a school is the best way to approach your Swedish driving license without breaking the bank!

-Step 3 – Study theory
+Step 3 – Prepare for your theory exam

 Step 4 – Take your Risk 1 and 2 courses